IMSI/Design: power, performance and mobility

-CAD has come a long way.
-It’s no longer confined to the drawing office.
-At last, architects, engineers and project managers can now quickly and conveniently look at large scale 3D plans on an iPhone™ or iPad™ as they walk around a busy construction site.
-All this has been made possible by TurboViewer™, a family of free applications from IMSI/Design that includes the first iPhone and iPad viewer for native 3D DWG™ files.
+CAD is no longer confined to the drawing office.
+Architects, engineers and project managers can quickly and conveniently look at large scale 3D plans on an iPhone™ or iPad™ as they walk around a busy construction site.
+This was first made possible by TurboViewer™, a family of free applications from IMSI/Design that delivered the first iPhone and iPad viewer for native 3D .dwg files.

-According to Bob, DWG compatibility is one of the most important issues for IMSI/Design products.
+According to Bob, .dwg compatibility is one of the most important issues for IMSI/Design products.
 “Our customers demand it, so we have to provide it.
-Our involvement with the ODA is therefore an opportunity cost to the business.
-It means we can focus on extending and enhancing our code and we can do it more quickly.”
+Our subscription to Teigha is therefore an opportunity cost to the business.
+It means we can focus on extending and enhancing our code and we can do this more quickly.”